-The gateway reads specific messages about position and speed via NMEA 2000, so that the instrumentation can calculate fuel consumption per nautical mile.
+The gateway, which is an option, reads specific messages about position and speed via NMEA 2000, so that the instrumentation can calculate fuel consumption per nautical mile.
 The gateway cannot process messages other than these.
 The gateway requires software version 2.11 or later to be installed in the displays.